Legal Language Services ranks Tennessee as a state with moderately regulated legal interpreting requirements.

 The state of Tennessee also recognizes certified interpreters from states offering Consortium-based certification as well as federal certification and the National Judiciary Interpreter and Translator Certification Exam.

-Tennessee offers certification in 56 languages, including:
+Tennessee offers certification in the following languages:

 The state of Tennessee classifies court interpreters in the following three ways: